elixir-luxembourg/daisy/DEPLOYMENT.md

 # Updating DAISY

-If you want to move to the newest release of DAISY, we advise you to first backup your deployment.
+If you want to move to the newest release of DAISY, do the following.

-To do so:
+1) Stop services, create a database and application backup.

 As root user: